What Salary Can Someone With a Master's in Education Administration Expect?

 A master's in education administration is one of the only degrees that can prepare you for a six-figure career in education.
 More than that, it leads to engaging jobs and learning opportunities.

-A master's degree in education administration is one of the few education degrees that can set you up for a high-earning career.
-According to the United States Bureau of Labor Statistics (BLS), the median annual wage for education administrators at primary and secondary institutions is around $95,000.
-Those at the postsecondary level earn slightly more.
+A master’s degree in education administration is one of the few education degrees that can set you up for a high-earning career.
+According to the United States Bureau of Labor Statistics (BLS), the median annual income for education administrators at primary and secondary institutions is around $98,500.
+Those at the postsecondary level earn a similar amount.

 Education administration job titles include:

-Still, earning a master's in education administration means you need to return to school—even if you've already earned a teaching-focused master's degree.
-It's essential to consider not only what you can expect to earn with a master's in education administration but also the cost—including time—of earning it.
+Earning a master’s in education administration means returning to school—even if you’ve already earned a teaching-focused master’s degree.
+It’s essential to consider not only what you can expect to earn with a master’s in education administration but also the cost.
+That includes the time and effort as well as the financial expense.

 This article discusses the salary someone can with a master's in education administration expect It covers the financial aspects of earning this degree, including:

-- What other factors can influence master's in education administration salary?
+• What other factors can influence a master’s in education administration salary?

 Do master's in education administration degrees have a good ROI?

-Most master's in education administration degrees fall under the title of Master of Education (MEd).
-However, an MEd in education administration isn't the only graduate degree that prepares you for an administrator's role.
+Most master’s in education administration degrees fall under the title of Master of Education (MEd).
+However, an MEd in education administration isn’t the only graduate degree that prepares you for an administrator’s role.
 Earning an MEd with a concentration in curriculum and instruction, education policy and leadership, or school leadership can lead to many of the same jobs.
-You may even earn a Master of Arts in educational leadership.
+Alternatively, you could earn a Master of Arts in educational leadership.
 Course requirements vary among these degrees.
-They all take about two years of full-time study to complete—longer for part-time students.
+They all require about two years of full-time study to complete.
+Part-time degree programs can take three or more years.

-You'll often hear the term return on investment in conjunction with master's degrees.
-If a degree costs more than the new salary it leads to, it may not be worthwhile.
-Taking two years off work to study full-time is not feasible for many people, and attending part-time for more years while working is a grind, too—and that's not even considering the actual cost of your degree.
+You’ll often hear the term return on investment in conjunction with master’s degrees.
+If a degree costs more than the resulting income boost, some may not consider it worthwhile.
+Taking two years off work to study full-time is not feasible for many people, and attending part-time for more years while working is a grind, too—and that’s not even considering the actual cost of your degree.

-The typical tuition for an online MeD is somewhere between $10,000 and $35,000, according to US News & World Report.
-Tuition for in-person programs is generally similar to online tuitions (at schools with both options).
+The typical tuition for an online MEd is somewhere between $10,000 and $35,000, according to US News & World Report.
+Schools typically charge similar, if not identical, tuition for their in-person and online programs.

 Of course, you may not end up paying sticker price for your degree.
 Fellowships and other funding opportunities offer students ways to offset the cost of a degree.
 Schools like Texas Christian University and Merrimack College offer partial or fully funded opportunities to those pursuing education administration.